MartinIMR/Teoria/README.md

-# Teoria
+# Teoría Computacional
-Repositorio para encargos de teoría computacional
+Repositorio con programas relacionados a teoría computacional.